Best Hoka Running Shoes of 2025

 Frequently Asked Questions About Hoka Running Shoes

-For a road marathon, we highly recommend the Rocket X 2.
-They’re the closest thing you’ll find to a super shoe from Hoka but are not to the level of Nike’s Vaporfly, Asics’ Metaspeed Sky, or Saucony’s Endorphin Elite.
-Still, if you want to run a fast road marathon and want to wear Hoka’s, the Rocket X 2 is probably the best option.
+For a road marathon, we highly recommend the Hoka Rocket X 2.
+They’re the closest thing you’ll find to a super shoe from Hoka, but they are not to the level of the Nike Vaporfly, Asics Metaspeed Sky, or Saucony Endorphin Elite.
+The other option, especially if you value comfort over time, is the Hoka Clifton 10.
+If a trail marathon is in your plans, the Hoka Speedgoat 6 is an excellent choice.
+The Hoka Tecton X 3 could also work, but that’d be the upper limits of its distance capabilities.

 Hoka shoes have gained popularity for their maximum cushion construction.
 Aging and some younger runners have gravitated toward the brand for shoes that make the ground a little softer, thanks to all that extra cushion.
 They’ve gained even more popularity among people who spend a lot of time working on their feet, like nurses and others in the medical field.
-Many Hokas, including the Clifton 9, have earned the American Podiatrist Medical Association Seal of Acceptance, which is given to shoes that promote good foot health.
+Many Hokas, including the Hoka Clifton 10, have earned the American Podiatrist Medical Association Seal of Acceptance, which is given to shoes that promote good foot health.

 Do I need a Hoka road shoe or a trail shoe?